Warner Bros. Television Studios: From 1967 to 2000

 In 1994, writers-producers of Friends, Kevin Bright, Martha Kauffman and David Crane, and associated with the studio since 1992 had struck its exclusive deal with the studio.
 In 1996, Warner Bros.
 Television collaborated with Universal Television to develop the series Spy Game for ABC, with Universal alumnus Sam Raimi and Robert Tapert of Renaissance Pictures, and Warner alumnus John McNamara producing the series, but it did not last long, as it only lasted one season on the air.

+From 2001

-In 2001, WBTV fully took over distribution of Hanna-Barbera related properties produced by Warner Bros.
+In 2001, Warner Bros.
+Television fully took over distribution of Hanna-Barbera related properties produced by Warner Bros.
 Animation such as Scooby-Doo, producing a steady stream of Scooby-Doo direct-to-video films and two new series, What's New, Scooby-Doo?
 (2002–2006) and Shaggy & Scooby-Doo Get a Clue!
 (2006–2008).
 In 2006, Warner Bros.
-Television made some of its vast library of programs available for free viewing on the Internet (through sister company AOL's IN2TV service), with Welcome Back, Kotter as its marquee offering.
+Television made some of its vast library of programs available for free viewing on the Internet (through sister company AOL's In2TV service), with Welcome Back, Kotter as its marquee offering.
 Some of these programs have not been seen publicly since their last syndicated release in the 1980s.